hhernandez77/django-project/README.md

-##Task Management
+# Task Management

 This is a simple Task Management program that allows users to create, view, update, and delete tasks.
 This also includes user authentication for managing task securely.

-###Features
+## Features
-User Authentication
+### User Authentication
-    -Authentication ensures that each user can manage only their task -Register an account and login to access the task management system.
+    * Authentication ensures that each user can manage only their task
+    * Register an account and login to access the task management system.

-Task Management
+### Task Management
-    Create a Task: Users can create tasks by providing a title, description and date.
+    * Create a Task: Users can create tasks by providing a title, description and date.<>
-    View Task: Users can view a list of all their created task.
+    * View Task: Users can view a list of all their created task.
-    Read Task Details: Users can view the details of a specific task, including its title, description, and status.
+    * Read Task Details: Users can view the details of a specific task,  including its title, description, and status.
-    Update a Task: Users can update an existing task's details Delete a Task: Users can delete any of their created tasks.
+    * Update a Task: Users can update an existing task's details
+    * Delete a Task: Users can delete any of their created tasks.

 Installation
 1. Install Python 3.12.2 in your local machine.